Guyv7L2vSNhTu9NNIC4AGodmAsDGZpqzql8qRx1N

 عَنْ عَائِشَةَ رَضِيَ اللهُ عَنْهَا أَنَّ رَسُوْلَ اللهِ صَلَّى اللهُ عَلَيْهِ وَسَلَّمَ قَالَ : مَنْ أَصَابَهُ قَيْءٌ , أَوْ رُعَافٌ , أَوْ قَلَسٌ , أَوْ مَذْيٌ فَلْيَتَوَضَّأْ , ثُمَّ لْيَبْنِ عَلَى صَلَاتِهِ وَهُوَ لَا يَتَكَلَّمُ . أَخْرَجَهُ اِبْنُ مَاجَهْ

-From Aisha radiyallahu anha, that the Messenger of Allah (Prophet Muhammad) sallallahu alayhi wa sallam said, 'Whoever is exposed to vomiting, nosebleeds (blood coming out of the nose), qalas (fluid from the throat that fills the mouth or other things but is not vomit), or madhiy, then let him perform wudu and then continue his prayer as long as he does not speak.'
+From Aisha radiyallahu anha, that the Messenger of Allah (Prophet Muhammad) sallallahu alayhi wa sallam said, 'Whoever is exposed to vomiting, nosebleeds (blood coming from the nose), qalas (fluid from the throat that fills the mouth or other things but is not vomit), or madhiy, then let him perform wudu and then continue his prayer as long as he does not speak.'
 This hadith was narrated by Ibn Majah.

-Does Eating Fruit Break Wudu?
+The Final Verdict: Does Eating Fruit Break Wudu?

 You might be wondering, "What about eating camel meat?
 Does it break wudu?"
+This specific food has unique rulings in different schools of thought.

 You need to understand that the explanation of the correlation between eating camel meat and wudu is as follows: